freginold/Note/README.md

 Notes and user configuration settings can be backed up to any accessible local or network folder.
 Clicking the <b>Backup...</b> button on the Options screen allows you to choose a backup location (or keep the default location -- the current Note source directory) and perform a backup.

 An undelete feature has been added, to restore the last deleted item.
 The restore button can be found on the Options screen.
-If the note that contained the deleted item has since been deleted itself, or if the program has been closed and reopened, you won't be able to restore a deleted item.
+If the note that contained the deleted item has since been deleted itself, or if Note has been closed and reopened, you won't be able to restore a deleted item.

 Note allows up to four user-defined local fonts to be specified.
 Any font installed on the local computer can be used.
 All four selections, once made, will be saved.
 Spelling counts but capitalization does not.